Waleed-Mujahid/Caesar-Cipher/README.md

 # Caesar Cipher

-A simple project that encodes any message accoding to Caesar cipher.
+A simple project that encodes any message according to Caesar cipher.
 Message can also be decoded.
 Gui made with Tkinter